List of academic ranks: Russia

-In Russia, otherwise than in the most other countries, synonimization of the terms “academic/scientific rank” and “position in academia” is not admissible, except in informal conversations.
-Officially, the “scientific rank” in Russia is a title which is conferred by the Higher attestation commission to the scientist after several years of a successful work in the professor (or deemed equivalent) or docent (or deemed equivalent) position.
+In Russia, unlike in most other countries, synonymization of the terms “academic/scientific rank” and “position in academia” is not admissible, except in informal conversations.
+Officially, the “scientific rank” in Russia is a title that is conferred by the Higher Attestation Commission to the scientist after several years of successful work in the professor (or deemed equivalent) or docent (or deemed equivalent) position.
 Similar traditions existed in the USSR.